 5 Reasons I Love Using Vitacost

-- Prices – You’ll save up to 50% off retail on name brand healthy products.
+You’ll save up to 50% off retail on name brand healthy products.
 I price-checked them against my commonly bought items at Whole Foods and Earth Fare this week and they won every time.
+They also regularly have good sales of up to 20% off and stackable discount codes on certain brands.

-- Special Diets – Being on a specialized nutrition plan, I’ve had to adjust my cooking to use grain-free, soy free, gluten-free, dairy-free, and sugar free products.
+Being on a specialized nutrition plan, I’ve had to adjust my cooking to use grain-free, soy-free, gluten-free, dairy-free, and sugar-free products.
 Seems almost impossible, right?
 Not so.
 Vitacost has the option to let you filter your product search by dietary needs, which I love!
 They carry products that I haven’t seen in any local health food stores, so it’s been nice to try some new products to cook with (and snack on) after feeling like I was in a restrictive cooking rut for a while.

-- Cash Back – If you’re going to buy products at Vitacost or any other online retailer, be sure you start at a cashback site to maximize your savings.
+If you’re going to buy products at Vitacost or any other online retailer, be sure you start at a cashback site to maximize your savings.
 It literally takes less than 5 seconds, and the money you earn will definitely add up quickly.
-My two favorites are Rakuten and Swagbucks.
-You’ll earn 3% cashback on Rakuten and 3 SB per $1 on Swagbucks.
-I typically choose Swagbucks if I want to redeem in the form of gift cards since they pay out faster, and Rakuten if I’d rather just have cash deposited into my Paypal account (each quarter).
+My two favorites are Rakuten and TopCashback You’ll earn 6-7% cashback on TopCashback and 3% cashback on Rakuten.

 What are your strategies for saving money on food?
 If you check out Vitacost, let me know what you think!